UKHSA-Internal/data-dashboard-api/documentation/MainDesignGuide.md

         |- operations/ # Write-like functionality for interacting with the db (via managers ideally).
         |- managers/ # Contains files with custom queryset and model manager classes for the models.
         |- migrations/ # Contains the associated django migrations.
     |- domain/ # Represents the business logic layer.
+Currently houses the charts generation module.
     |- interfaces/ # Represents the boundary of the system.
-Currently holds only management command. `api/` arguably should be here.
+Currently holds only management commands. `api/` arguably should be here.

 |- tests/
     |- fakes/ # Contains fake implementations to remove additional dependencies for tests